New Year’s Day In Iran Marked By Major Escalations In Protest Action

 The Iranian government has taken a hard-line approach to the civil unrest and has arrested hundreds of protesters in an attempt to quell the violence.
 In Tehran, police used powerful water cannons to disperse gathered crowds, as seen on footage circulated on social media.

-Much of the frustration of dissidents has been direct at Iran’s highest authority, Ayatollah Ali Khamenei, who has been reigning supreme in Iran since 1989.
+Much of the frustration of dissidents has been directed at Iran’s highest authority, Ayatollah Ali Khamenei, who has been reigning supreme in Iran since 1989.
 As can be seen in the footage below, large crowds marched through the streets of Mashhad chanting, “Death to the dictator.”

 With Khamenei there is no state #Iren Thousands of #Iranians demonstrate in the city of Mashhad chanting "Death to the dictator" Death to #Rohani Leave #Syria Think of us not Gaza or #Lebanon pic.twitter.com/XnYVsrCark